 Mission & Meaning

-The Otto Bremer Foundation assists people in achieving full economic, civic and social participation in and for the betterment of their communities.
+The Otto Bremer Trust assists people in achieving full economic, civic and social participation in and for the betterment of their communities.

 When we say “mutual regard is prized,” we mean that members of the community work together with respect and compassion to solve problems and build on opportunities.
 Bremer communities are increasingly home to people from all parts of the world and from all paths of life.
 In our vision, multiple voices are part of the conversation to ensure that solutions reflect the goals of the whole community.